-Since the frontal lobe of her brain still forming, your toddler’s ability to reason, use logic and practice self-control is still pretty small.
-As a result, there may be several times in a day when she throws a tantrum and completely melts down.
+Since the frontal lobe of their brain still forming, your toddler’s ability to reason, use logic and practice self-control is still pretty small.
+As a result, there may be several times in a day when they throw a tantrum and completely melts down.
 There might be times where these tantrums become aggressive and downright scary.
-As she grows, you may notice a shift in types of tantrums, what causes them, where and when they are likely to happen, what you can do to prevent them from happening in the first place, and how to keep from escalating them when they do.
+As they grow, you may notice a shift in types of tantrums, what causes them, where and when they are likely to happen, what you can do to prevent them from happening in the first place, and how to keep from escalating them when they do.

 What makes a tantrum “aggressive”?

 In a Journal of Pediatrics study, experts divided tantrum behaviors into a few different kinds, including:

 - Aggressive-destructive: Kicking others, hitting others, throwing objects, breaking objects

 - Self-injurious: Hitting self, head banging, holding breath, biting self

 - Non-destructive aggression: Non-directed kicking, stamping feet, hitting walls